DuranRafid/eMED-DNA/README.md

 A. Windows

-    1. Download the 'Windows' folder from the link https://goo.gl/KKjeHi.
-It will be downloaded as a zip file.
+    1. Download the 'Windows' folder from: https://goo.gl/KKjeHi.
 Unzip and extract all the files in a single folder.
-    2. If you do not have any DICOM viewer or GDCM (Grassroots DICOM) installed in your machine, you need to install them first.
+    2. If you do not have any DICOM viewer or GDCM (Grassroots DICOM) installed in your computer, you need to install them first.
-       You can do it just by double clicking 'installer.bat' file, which will install GDCM and MicroDicom Viewer in your PC.
+       You can do it just by double clicking 'installer.bat' file.
-    3. Finally, you can run the software by double clicking the 'eMed-DNA_windows.jar' file.
+    3. Finally, you can run the 'eMed-DNA_windows.jar' file (simply by double clicking on it).

  B. Linux

-    1. Download the 'Linux' folder from the link https://goo.gl/KKjeHi.
-It will be downloaded as a zip file.
+    1. Download the 'Linux' folder from: https://goo.gl/KKjeHi.
 Unzip and extract all the files in a single folder.
     2. Open the terminal, cd (change directory) to the installation directory and run the following commands to install GDCM and give execute permission to the jar file.
       - chmod +x script.sh
       - ./script.sh
-    3. Finally, you can run the software by double clicking the 'eMed-DNA_linux.jar' file.
+    3. Finally, run the 'eMed-DNA_linux.jar' file.

 C. Mac

-    1. Download the 'MacOS' folder from the link https://goo.gl/KKjeHi.
-It will be downloaded as a zip file.
+    1. Download the 'MacOS' folder from: https://goo.gl/KKjeHi.
 Unzip and extract all the files in a single folder.
     2. Open the terminal, cd (change directory) to the installation directory and run the following commands to install brew, GDCM and give execute permission to the jar file.
-If you already have brew installed, then this sript will just update it.
+If you already have brew installed in your computer, then this sript will just update the existing one.
       - chmod +x script.sh
       - ./script.sh
-    3. Finally, you can run the software by double clicking the 'eMed-DNA_mac.jar' file.
+    3. Finally, you can run the 'eMed-DNA_mac.jar' file.

 ## Default Files